Provably Accurate Shapley Value Estimation via Leverage Score Sampling: Experiments

 \section{Experiments}

 In the experiments, we evaluate Leverage SHAP and Kernel SHAP based on how closely they align with the ground truth Shapley values.
+We primarily use the $\ell_2$-norm error i.e., $\| \bm{\phi} - \tilde{\bm{\phi}}\|_2^2/\| \bm{\phi}\|_2^2$ as the $\ell_2$ norm error.
 We run our experiments on eight popular datasets from the SHAP library \citep{lundberg2017unified}.
 We find that Leverage SHAP can even outperform the highly optimized Kernel SHAP in the SHAP library, especially for large $n$ or when access to the set function is noisy.

 \textbf{Implementation Details.} In order to compute the ground truth Shapley values for large values of $n$, we use a tree-based model for which we can compute the exact Shapley values efficiently using Tree SHAP \citep{lundberg2017unified}.
-All of our code is written in Python and can be found in the supplementary material.
-(We will make a public repository after the review process.)
+All of our code is written in Python and can be found on Github\footnote{\url{github.com/rtealwitter/leverageshap}}.
 We use the SHAP library for the Optimized Kernel SHAP implementation, Tree SHAP, and the datasets.
 We use XGBoost for training and evaluating trees, under the default parameters.

 \textbf{Additional experiments.} So that we do not overcrowd the plots, we show performance on Kernel SHAP, the Optimized Kernel SHAP implementation, and Leverage SHAP in the main body.
 We also run all of the experiments with the ablated estimators in Appendix \ref{appendix:ablation}.
 The ablation experiments (see e.g., Figure \ref{fig:ablation_size-l2}) suggest that Bernoulli sampling (sampling without replacement) improves Leverage SHAP for small $n$ and the paired sampling improves Leverage SHAP for all settings.
 Because it is more interpretable, we report the $\ell_2$-norm error metric to compare the estimated to the ground truth Shapley values.
 We also report the linear objective error for similar experiments in Appendix \ref{appendix:objective}.